Welcome to Year 2, I hope you have all had an enjoyable Easter break!

 Welcome to Year 2 Otters

-Welcome back; I hope you’ve had an enjoyable holiday.
+Welcome back; I hope you’ve had an enjoyable Easter!
 My name is Miss Vine, class teacher for Year Two Otters.
-Teaching the creative curriculum this half term will be Mrs Cameron, Mrs Dykes along with myself.
-Miss Thompson will also be supporting the learning of the children.
+Teaching the creative curriculum this half term will be Mrs Cameron, Mr Clarke along with myself.
+Mrs Thompson and Miss Cameron will also be supporting the learning of the children.

 Bug Club is a new website which has been introduced throughout school for reading.
 Your child now has a login so that they can access a variety of books at home.
 There are quizzes at the end of the story to test their understanding and activities which can be completed as they are reading the story.

 How you can support your child at home

 - All children are given a book bag which needs to come into school every day.
 It is a good place to keep reading and spelling books and any homework

 - Reading needs to only be ten minutes each day and should be a fun and relaxing time.
 Don't worry about reading the whole book in one go; talk about the pictures and use different voices.